Struggling to get interviews?

 In a job interview

-The key is to be specific.
+Be specific in your answers.
 For example, if asked a common interview question like “Why should we hire you?” you could say:

 The skills I developed in my previous role are directly transferable to this position.
 As a customer service representative, I focused on listening to customers, understanding their needs, and delivering personalized solutions, often resulting in successful upsells.
 That experience honed my ability to listen actively, identify customer pain points, and spot opportunities, all skills I know are essential in sales.